infosecn1nja/Red-Teaming-Toolkit/README.md

 * **Ruler** is a tool that allows you to interact with Exchange servers remotely, through either the MAPI/HTTP or RPC/HTTP protocol. https://github.com/sensepost/ruler
 * **Generate-Macro** is a standalone PowerShell script that will generate a malicious Microsoft Office document with a specified payload and persistence method. https://github.com/enigma0x3/Generate-Macro
 * **Malicious Macro MSBuild Generator** Generates Malicious Macro and Execute Powershell or Shellcode via MSBuild Application Whitelisting Bypass. https://github.com/infosecn1nja/MaliciousMacroMSBuild
+* **META TWIN** is designed as a file resource cloner.
+Metadata, including digital signature, is extracted from one file and injected into another. https://github.com/threatexpress/metatwin

 ## Delivery
 * **FiercePhish** is a full-fledged phishing framework to manage all phishing engagements.
 It allows you to track separate phishing campaigns, schedule sending of emails, and much more. https://github.com/Raikia/FiercePhish